Welcome to Rotary!

 Our members are enthusiastic men and women who want to make a difference, and we come from a wide range of backgrounds and age groups - we've even got a midwife on standby for any pregnant Rotarians, and our lady president's garage does a good deal on MOTs!

-- Be a force for good in and around the London Borough of Hillingdon, we seek to engage with our community
+- To be a force for good in and around the London Borough of Hillingdon where we seek to engage with our community

 - Support each other, respecting differences and adapting to the modern world